-Aplastic Anemia Educational Series
+3-Part Aplastic Anemia On-Demand CME Education Series

 • CME Information or Content Source:

 This activity has been planned and implemented in accordance with the Essential Areas and policies of the Medical Society of Virginia through the joint providership with Carilion Clinic’s CME Program and OncoLens.
 Carilion Clinic’s CME Program is accredited by The Medical Society of Virginia to provide continuing medical education for physicians.
-Carilion Clinic’s CME Program designates this live activity for a maximum of 3 AMA PRA Category 1 Credits™.
+Carilion Clinic’s CME Program designates this enduring material activity for a maximum of 3 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-• Event Sponsor(s):
+• Event Supporter(s):

 This activity is supported by an educational grant from Pfizer